Skip to main content

-Consequently, the Bible is divided into two (2) major sections.
-That is the Old and the New.
+Consequently, the Bible is divided into two (2) main sections:

-Nevertheless, the Old Testament tells us the story of the establishment, the fall, and the redemption (the first phase) of God’s kingdom.
+Nevertheless, the Old Testament tells us the story of the establishment, the fall, and the redemption (that is, the first phase) of God’s kingdom.
 The OT, therefore, features the history of the Israelites, as God’s people under His covenant/agreement with Abraham and his descendants.

 The Saviour Promised